LincolnZeng/Practical-Byzantine-Fault-Tolerance-In-Details/README.md

    * Verifier enter SEAL COMMITTED state when insertion succeeds.

  5. SEAL COMMITTED --> NEW ROUND: (NEXT ROUND phase)
-   * Verifiers calculate/pick a new proposer and starts a new round
+   * Verifiers calculate/pick a new proposer and start a new round

 <h2>Round Change<h2/>